-Xate (pronounced SHA-teh) are the leaves produced from 3 of the 11 different palms within the Chamaedorea species.
+Xate (pronounced SHA-tay) are the leaves produced from three species within the Chamaedorea genus: C. elegans, C. ernesti-augustii, C. oblongataare.
+These palms are commonly called parlor palm xate, fish-tail xate, and jade xate, respectively.
 The Chamaedorea species is the largest genus of palms found in the understory of Neotropical forests.
-Xate, and the 3 varieties of palms that provide the leaves, are most commonly used in floral arrangements due to their lush appearance and their hardiness—they can last up to 45 days after being cut!
-The 3 species known as xate, C. elegans, C. ernesti-augustii, C. oblongataare commonly called parlor palm xate, fish-tail xate, and jade xate respectively.
+Xate leaves are most commonly used in floral arrangements due to their lush appearance and their hardiness—they can last up to 45 days after being cut!

 The Chamaedorea species can be found from Mexico down to Bolivia and Brazil, however xate is most commonly found within Belize and Guatemala.
 Xate grows in the shade of the Neotropical rainforest understory, and depends on its environment for survival.
 Birds and mammals are responsible for dispersing their seeds and thrips, beetles, and the wind are their prime pollinators.
 In fact, Chamardorea that is grown outside of its native range generally will not produce seeds because of a lack of pollinators and unsuitable environmental conditions.